-TL;DR: Been an artist since I was eight years old and have created comics since 2009.
-New career as an art instructor since 2015.
+TL;DR: Been an artist since I was eight years old, created comics since 2009 and digital mixed media abstract art since 2006.
+New career as a children’s art instructor since 2015.
 Married with one son and living in the St. Louis, Missouri, area.

 1976: I’m in preschool coloring the sky purple in my Snoopy coloring book.
-My narrow minded teacher told me that I chose the wrong color because, “…the sky isn’t purple, it’s blue.”
-That really struck me, why must I restrict how my art looks based on reality?
-That teacher’s comment planted the seed and made me the artist I am today.
+Teacher told me I chose the wrong color because, “…the sky isn’t purple, it’s blue.”
+That really struck me, why must my art be based on reality?
+That teacher’s comment planted the seed.

-1978: It’s my birthday party and I snuck into my parents room to watch the “Star Wars Christmas Special” on TV.
-I was already a huge Star Wars nut before this, but something “clicked” in me watching that show.
+1978: It’s my birthday party and I snuck into my parents room to watch the “Star Wars Holiday Special” on TV.
+I was already obsessed with it before this, but something “clicked” in me watching that show.
 I started drawing everything Star Wars… a lot… you know, to suppress memories of watching that horrible special as well as quell future rage against George Lucas for destroying the franchise 21 years later with the Prequels.

 1983: I started winning art awards and was the youngest person to be admitted into continuing education art classes at a local college.

-1984: Created a comic strip that was a knockoff of several 1980’s cartoons.
+1984: Created a knock off comic strip of several 1980’s cartoons.
 Only classmates in my Home Room class saw it.
 No copies exist.
 This is the last time I would create comics until 25 years later…

 1990: Attended art college for a short time but had to drop out due to financial reasons.
 Biggest thing I learned there is I don’t need to go to art college to learn how to make art.
 Saved a ton of money.